vandergus/srozum-camera-tester-wiki/Home.md

   - Automatically re-calculates curtains travel time according to selected frame width or height.
 - Measures delays between flash contact and shutter opening.
   - Automatically identifies X, M, or FP modes.
-- Takes a series of measurements, and calculates average stats.
+- Takes a series of measurements, and calculates average values.
   - Number of tests in series can be selected in the Settings menu between 3, 5, 10, or 20.
 - Allows to measure efficiency thus effective speed of a leaf shutters from size #00 and bigger.
 - Automatically detects the type of connected Sensors, and notifies you if wrong sensor is connected for a specific Mode.